gsinghjay/mvp_qr_gen/STORY.md

 2. **Segno Enhancements:** Implement API options for QR module styling (dots, rounded) and image quality control.
 Improve SVG export.
 3. **Code Modularity:** Actively review and refactor routers and services to reduce duplication and improve structure.
 4. **Security Documentation:** Ensure all documentation accurately reflects our edge gateway security model.
+5. **✅ Performance Optimization:** Successfully implemented FastAPI lifespan context manager to eliminate cold-start delays for QR redirects and critical endpoints.
+6. **Frontend Modernization:** Replace custom JavaScript with HTMX for common operations and improved user experience.

-This ongoing work aims to enhance maintainability, improve the QR code generation features by leveraging the full potential of Segno, and ensure adherence to best practices.
+This ongoing work aims to enhance maintainability, improve the QR code generation features by leveraging the full potential of Segno, and ensure adherence to best practices while maintaining excellent performance across all application endpoints.